manywho/service-pdf-examples/README.md

 Run the flow and upload the file example_populate_pdf.pdf, the flow will show you a link, open that link in the browser.
 You should be able to see the pdf populated.

+**Example: Generate PDF from HTML**

+Import the flow (example-generate-pdf-from-html.json) into your ManyWho account.
+Run the flow, you will see you a link, open that link in the browser.
+You should be able to see the pdf with the word "content".

 ### More info